 Gift exchange is defined as a mode of exchange between companies and consumers where valuables are not sold but rather given away without an explicit agreement for immediate or future rewards.
 Unlike market exchange, this form of doing business stands out for the following reasons.

 First of all, the rules on property rights in these types of exchanges are usually tied to cultural traditions.
-They are perceived as common courtesy or even a requirement if someone is aiming to improve their social standing in a community.
-In addition, gift exchanges establish a social relationship between parties, which lasts long after the trade is finalized.
-Members of this system generally stay in touch with each other, unlike in the market economy where the contact between parties is often limited to a specific transaction or series of transactions.
-Gift economies therefore not only serve to create profit for the founders, but also to build communities by giving them something as a gift, which will help them to deal with personal or practical issues in their lives.
+They are perceived as a common courtesy or even a requirement if someone is aiming to improve their social standing in a community.
+Also, gift exchanges establish a social relationship between parties, which lasts long after the trade is finalised.
+Members of this system stay in touch with each other, unlike in the market economy where the contact between parties is often limited to a particular transaction or series of transactions.
+Gift economies therefore not only serve to create profit for the founders but also to build communities by giving them something as a gift, which will help them to deal with personal or practical issues in their lives.

 In this business model, the funding for a product comes from the profit generated by another product.
 The aim is to attract customers to a newly introduced offering by giving them a bargain price.
 At the same time, thanks to the revenue from sales of another product, sellers can keep the costs low.

 Apple – Give away free hardware repairs and sell products